-A. All zoned and unzoned commercial and industrial areas within 660 feet of the nearest edge of the right-of-way of all portions of the Interstate and Primary Systems within the State of Louisiana in which outdoor advertising signs may be visible from the main-traveled way of either or both of said systems.
+This agreement shall apply to all zoned and unzoned commercial and industrial areas within 660 feet of the nearest edge of the right-of-way of all portions of the Interstate and primary systems within the State of South Dakota in which outdoor advertising signs may be visible from the main-traveled way of either or both of said systems.

 Section III.
-Department Control
+State Control

-The Department hereby agrees that, in all areas within the scope of this agreement, the Department shall effectively control, or cause to be controlled, the erection and maintenance of outdoor advertising signs, displays, and devices erected subsequent to the effective date of this agreement other than those advertising the sale or lease of the property on which they are located, or activities conducted thereon, in accordance with the following criteria:
+The State hereby agrees that, in all areas within the scope of this agreement, the State shall effectively control, or cause to be controlled, the erection and maintenance of outdoor advertising signs, displays, and devices erected subsequent to July 1, 1979, other than those advertising the sale or lease of the property on which they are located, or activities conducted thereon, in accordance with the following criteria:

-- A. In zoned commercial and industrial areas, the Department may notify the Administrator as notice of effective control that there has been established within such areas regulations which are enforced with respect to the size, lighting, and spacing of outdoor advertising signs consistent with the intent of the Highway Beautification Act of 1965 and with customary use.
-In such areas, the size, lighting, and spacing requirements set forth below shall not apply. - $\underline{\underline{B}}$.
-In all other zoned and unzoned commercial and industrial areas, the criteria set forth below shall apply.
+- A. In zoned commercial and industrial areas, the State may notify the Administrator that there has been established by local authority regulations which govern the size, lighting, and spacing of outdoor advertising signs in such areas, consistent with intent of the Highway Beautification Act of 1965 and with customary use.
+In such areas the size, lighting, and spacing requirements established by local authority will apply in lieu of the criteria set forth below. - B. In all other zoned and unzoned commercial and industrial areas, the criteria set forth below shall apply.